 But for the children who can’t yet sequence the steps of doing the recipe, she needs to scaffold their shared attention and engagement.
 Jackie here might hold out the salt and make a gasp, then together, with the child, put the salt in the soup.

 She is scaffolding their shared attention by having a moment together where they’re going to put this salt in the soup.
-For a child who’s at FEDC 3 (Purposeful emotional interactions), she might hold up the salt and some paint and ask, “Paint or salt?
+For a child who’s at FEDC 3 (Intentionality and Two-Way Communication), she might hold up the salt and some paint and ask, “Paint or salt?
 Hmm…”

 Working on regulation and shared attention (FEDC 1) and engagement and relating (FEDC 2)